goonit-ltd/ISIM-Adapter-for-ISIM/README.md

 	jar -cvf ITIMAdapterProfile.jar ITIMAdapterProfile/

-Adapter implements inetOrgPerson.
+Adapter implements standard Person object (inetOrgPerson).
 Update the schema.dsml file with any/all custom attributes required for custom Person objectclasses and add them to the eritimadapteraccount objectclass.